Now that so much of our schooling is virtual, social media seems more important than ever.

 - Keep their profile private

-- Understand that technology is a privilege that can be taken away with misuse
+- Technology is a privilege that can be taken away with misuse

 - Not post or message anyone emotionally (think twice and reflect on any negative consequences of the post)